-British composer, conductor and organist Christopher Tambling was born in 1964 and studied organ with Malcolm McKelvey in Horsham and at St Peter's College, Oxford with Geoffrey Webber and David Sanger.
+British composer, conductor and organist Christopher Tambling was born in Clevedon, Somerset on 13 May 1964 and studied organ with Malcolm McKelvey in Horsham and at St Peter's College, Oxford with Geoffrey Webber and David Sanger.

 He taught at Sedbergh School in Cumbria, where he was organist from 1986 until 1989, and in Perth (Scotland), he was music director at Glenalmond College, city organist and conductor of the Perth City Orchestra.

-From 1997 until his death from cancer in Somerset on 3 October 2015, Christopher Tambling was director of music at Downside School, and organist and master of the Downside Abbey Schola Cantorum.
+From 1997 until his death from cancer in Somerset on 3 October 2015, aged fifty-one, Christopher Tambling was director of music at Downside School, and organist and master of the Downside Abbey Schola Cantorum.